nibanks/quic-perf/draft-banks-quic-performance.md

 ## Single Connection Bulk Throughput

 Bulk data throughput on a single QUIC connection is probably the most common metric when first discussing the performance of a QUIC implementation.
+It uses only a single QUIC connection.
 It may be either an upload or download.
 It can be of any desired length.

 For an upload test, the client need only open a single stream, encodes a zero server response size, sends the upload payload and then closes (FIN) the stream.